Workshops

 My passion lives at the intersection of creative expression, mindfulness, and therapeutic care.
 Across studios, community spaces, and clinical settings, I design and facilitate artistic groups that bring people into deeper relationship with themselves, their stories, and one another.

-I’m a teaching artist and licensed mental health counselor who creates and facilitates groups that bring together art, reflection, and connection.
+My StoryI’m a teaching artist and licensed mental health counselor who creates and facilitates groups that bring together art, reflection, and connection.
 I enjoy designing themed curriculums—whether one-day workshops or multi-week groups—that use creativity as a way to better understand ourselves and move through different life experiences.
-I have led workshops for groups across the lifespan and ones that are more art-based as well as therapeutic based.
+I have led workshops for groups across the lifespan, for children and adults, and ones that are more art-based as well as therapeutic based.

-Within community spaces, studios, and clinical settings, I have led classes involving writing, painting, mosaics, collage, clay, cyanotypes, and mixed media.
+I have led classes involving writing, painting, mosaics, collage, clay, cyanotypes, and mixed media.
 I aim to make art feel accessible and approachable, especially for those who don’t see themselves as “artists.”
 During these experiences, the focus is on the process—using creativity to explore thoughts, emotions, and personal history—while also creating something tangible that can mark a moment in time or hold meaning.

-With my background in therapy, I’m able to facilitate these spaces in a way that is thoughtful, flexible, and attuned to a wide range of needs.
-I’m always looking for opportunities to bring this work into new settings and collaborate on creating groups that feel meaningful, engaging, and human.
+With my education in therapy and background in teaching, I’m able to facilitate these groups in a way that is thoughtful, flexible, and attuned to a wide range of needs.
+I am continually inspired to create new and unique group experiences, with the goal of making art a bridge—between people, within ourselves, and to make sense of our narratives.

 Mosaic Heirlooms